Cold temperatures create downer on otherwise sizzling summer

 MetService meteorologist Rob Kerr reiterated this, noting the humid air that caused a wet weekend across Northland and Auckland passed off to the east yesterday evening.

-Kerr noted that Oma had diminished in intensity to the point where all of the characteristics which classify it as a tropical cyclone had passed - except for gale force winds.
+Kerr noted that Oma had diminished in intensity to the point where all of the characteristics which classify it as a tropical cyclone had passed - except for gale-force winds.

 "The good news is Cyclone Oma is definitely not heading to New Zealand, but we're going to see all the temperatures dive right across New Zealand tonight and be much cooler than it has been over the last few weeks," Kerr said yesterday evening.

-Kerr said by late Monday, early Tuesday this week, another high pressure ridge will push off the wet southerly winds creating fine conditions.
+Kerr said by late Monday, early Tuesday this week, another high pressure ridge would push off the wet southerly winds, creating fine conditions.

 WeatherWatch said this high pressure system returning to New Zealand mid-week would also protect us from new tropical storms potentially generating east of Fiji.